 - PROG-1: Curve Signing Program Pilot the use of the tiered curve signing techniques at high-risk curves, such as Thorpe Road or Bozeman Trail Road.
 Conduct a before/after study to evaluate the impacts of various signing techniques. - PROG-3: Passing Zone Review Program Conduct a county-wide evaluation of passing zones to ensure compliance with current MUTCD standards.
-Consider including an evaluation of the safety impacts of removing passing zones on higher-speed county roads, such as Gooch Hill Road or Baxter Lane. - POL-2: Street Lighting Standards Pilot the implementation of temporary street lighting at a high-risk intersection, such as Stuck Road/Gooch Hill Road or S. Alaska Road/E. Valley Center Road, and evaluate the safety impacts.
+Consider including an evaluation of the safety impacts of removing passing zones on higher-speed county roads, such as Gooch Hill Road or Baxter Lane. - POL-2: Street Lighting Standards Pilot the implementation of temporary street lighting at a high-risk intersection, such as Stucky Road/ Gooch Hill Road or S. Alaska Road/E. Valley Center Road, and conduct a before/after study to evaluate the safety impacts.